Dyalog/DCMS/docs/dev.md

 The `Admin.Tests.General` test suite should pass when the system is newly started with a fresh database and when the service has data in the cache ready to serve.
 These are like regression tests.

 The `Admin.Tests.DummyData` is more like an integration test suite.

+## Packages
+This application depends on [Tatin and NuGet packages](./packages.md).
+During development, these are loaded using Tatin and the .NET SDK.
+For testing and production, the application source and dependencies are loaded into the active workspace which is saved as a binary workspace file.

+Using the built application workspace then only requires the .NET runtime.